Foresail-1

 Aalto University

-FS Exploded The Foresail-1 3U Cubesat, is a Finnish satellite mission developed by Aalto University in association with the FORESAIL consortium.
+FS Exploded The Foresail-1p is a Finnish 3U Cubesat mission developed by Aalto University in association with the FORESAIL consortium.
+It is a successor to the failed Foresail-1 mission, to fill its science and technology demonstration goals.
 The mission involves both space science and radio amateur prospects, with scientific payloads such as the Particle Telescope (PATE) and Plasma Brake Experiment (PB).

 • Particle Telescope (PATE):